fadhliismail/fadhli-ismail-blog/content/blog/singly-linked-list/index.md

 Singly Linked List

 In this article, I will write about Singly Linked List.
-Singly Linked List is a one directional list.
+Singly Linked List or SLL is a one directional list.
 An example use case is when dealing with large dataset where we need to constantly add or remove data from the beginning or end of the data set.
 Following is the basic codes to initialize a Singly Linked List.

 ```javascript
 // a linked list is made up of nodes